ICP-hub/Eakazi-Jobs-ICP/README.md

 # Steps to follow

-1. Clone one copy of this repository in WSL ubuntu location and other in your Windows location
+1. Clone this repository in your desired location

-2. Set up adb in your device, then run the following commands
+2. Open your command prompt and run the following commands

     `adb devices`

     `adb reverse tcp:4943 tcp:4943`

+   If facing any issue with the above commands, follow this link: [ADB Setup](https://developer.android.com/tools/adb)

-3. For the repository cloned in WSL run the following commands :
+3. Now open the project in your IDE and run the following commands in the terminal:

-    `cd backend`

-    `dfx start --background`

-    `dfx deploy`

-4. For the repository cloned in your windows follow these commands:

    `flutter pub get`